Skip to content

 Design Specification

 The design spec covers the full intended architecture of SynthOrg, from agent identity to budget enforcement.
-It is the source of truth for designed behaviour; each area marks its current wiring status, since the agent runtime is in active development.
+It is the source of truth for designed behaviour; each area marks its current wiring status as operator-facing maturity lands.

 • Design Overview